MinaProtocol/mina/frontend/client_sdk/README.md

-# Coda Client Javascript SDK
+# Mina Client Javascript SDK

 This is a NodeJS client SDK that allows you to sign transactions and strings using Coda's keypairs.
 The project contains Typescript and ReasonML typings but can be used from plain NodeJS as well.